ProfMacKelly/studiesdejure/docs/intro/sources.md

 ## Common Law (aka Case Law)

 Binding legal principles also come from the courts.
 When appellate courts decide a case, they may interpret and apply legal principles in a way that are binding on lower courts in the future.
 The process of applying a prior appellate decision to a case is called **precedent**.
 Simply put, precedent is when judges use past decisions to guide them.
-The benefit of precedent is that it makes the law predictable and furthers the rule of law by applying legal principles to the greater community, not just individuals.&#x20;
+The benefit of precedent is that it makes the law predictable and furthers the rule of law by applying legal principles to the greater community, not just individuals.

 ### Rules of _Stare Decisis_ and Use of Precedent

 Case precedent is generally an _appeal_ rather than a _trial_.
 There is often more than one level of appeal, so some appeals come from higher courts than others.
 Many complex rules govern the use of **precedent**.
 Lawyers primarily use precedent in their arguments, rather than **statutes** or the **Constitution**, because it is so specific.
 With proper research, lawyers can usually find precedent that matches or comes very close to matching the facts of any particular case.
 In the most general sense, judges tend to follow precedent that is _newer_, from a _high court_, and from the _same court system_, either federal or state.

-{% hint style="info" %}
-**Example of&#x20;**_**Stare Decisis**_**&#x20;and Use of Precedent**
+!!! example "Example: *Stare Decisis* and Use of Precedent"
     Geoffrey is a defense attorney for Conrad, who is on trial for first-degree murder.
 The murder prosecution is taking place in New Mexico.
 Geoffrey finds case precedent from a New York Court of Appeals decision dated 1999, indicating that Conrad should have been prosecuted for _voluntary manslaughter_, not first-degree murder.
-Brandon, the prosecuting attorney, finds case precedent from the New Mexico Supreme Cour&#x74;_,_ dated 2008, indicating that a first-degree murder prosecution is appropriate.
+Brandon, the prosecuting attorney, finds case precedent from 2008 wherein the New Mexico Supreme Court indicated that a first-degree murder prosecution is appropriate.
 The trial court will probably follow the precedent submitted by Brandon because it is newer, from a higher court, and from the same court system as the trial.
-{% endhint %}

 ### Common Law in the Criminal Context